 Investigating obesity and cardiovascular disease

-Cardiovascular disease is the leading cause of death worldwide, especially in low- and middle-income countries.
-It is highly prevalent in people over 60, the fastest-growing age group worldwide, but now more young and middle-aged adults are now at risk because of rising rates of obesity.
+Cardiovascular disease - a group of conditions affecting the heart and blood vessels - is the leading cause of death worldwide, particularly in low- and middle-income countries.
+It is most common in people over 60, the fastest-growing age group globally.
+However, this pattern is shifting as increasing numbers of young and middle-aged adults are put at risk by obesity.

-Obese patients are at a high risk of developing multi-morbidities, which means they may develop more than one health condition including high blood pressure, high cholesterol or type-2 diabetes, all of which will contribute to reduced life expectancy.
+Obese patients are at a high risk of developing multi-morbidities.
+This means having more than one long-term health condition at the same time, such as high blood pressure, high cholesterol or type-2 diabetes.
+Together, these conditions can reduce life expectancy.

 Dr Sophie Saxton

-Sophie is a BHF Accelerator Research Fellow in the Division of Cardiovascular Sciences at The University of Manchester.
+Sophie is a British Heart Foundation Accelerator Research Fellow in the Division of Cardiovascular Sciences at The University of Manchester.

 Adipose tissue: friend turned foe

-Scientists at The University of Manchester are studying how a special kind of fat called perivascular adipose tissue (PVAT), which surrounds blood vessels, might be connected to cardiovascular disease in obesity.
+Scientists at The University of Manchester are studying how a special kind of fat called perivascular adipose tissue (PVAT) may be linked to cardiovascular disease in obesity.
+PVAT is the layer of fat that surrounds blood vessels.

 Management of multi-morbidities